criiptico/poketype/README.md

                 Then multiplying those effectiveness:
                 2 (Water vs. Fire) * 1 (Water vs. Flying) = 2 (Resulting Effectiveness)
-        - [ ] Parse and Load type chart from https://github.com/johanngan/pokemon_types/blob/master/type_chart.txt
+        - [x] Parse and Load type chart from https://github.com/johanngan/pokemon_types/blob/master/type_chart.txt
-            + [ ] Load Type Chart Function - Loads the type chart with data from https://github.com/johanngan/pokemon_types/blob/master/type_chart.txt
+            + [x] Load Type Chart Function - Loads the type chart with data from https://github.com/johanngan/pokemon_types/blob/master/type_chart.txt
-            + [ ] Type Chart Dump - Dumps all data processed with the type chart.
+            + This is unnecessary, ~~Type Chart Dump - Dumps all data processed with the type chart.~~
-        - [ ] Eval efficacy function - One of the most important functions in the program which serves in determining the effectiveness of a move.
+        - [x] Eval efficacy function - One of the most important functions in the program which serves in determining the effectiveness of a move.
-            + [ ] Use these in to return the resulting effectiveness of a Move with respect to its type and the defending pokemon's defense
+            + [x] Use these in to return the resulting effectiveness of a Move with respect to its type and the defending pokemon's defense
-                - [ ] No effect (0%) *No damage*
+                - [x] No effect (0%) *No damage*
-                - [ ] Not very effective (50%) *Cuts base power by half*
+                - [x] Not very effective (50%) *Cuts base power by half*
-                - [ ] Normal (100%) *Normal base power*
+                - [x] Normal (100%) *Normal base power*
-                - [ ] Super-effective (200%) *Doubles base power*
+                - [x] Super-effective (200%) *Doubles base power*
-            + [ ] Pokemon Type Efficacy Dump - Dumps all effective moves against a pokemon.
+            + [x] Pokemon Type Efficacy Dump - Dumps all effective moves against a pokemon.
         - **Additional Feature** Damage filter - If attack is normal, then search for the normal move with the most damage.
 Same with any other move effectiveness.
-    - [ ] Develop the front end after the back-end prototype app is done

 + Hosting and Development:
     - [ ] Use flask and python to make a webapp - Preferably one that works like a "portfolio".
 Ex. portfolio.com/poketype, portfolio.com/about, etc.